Orillusion/orillusion-web/docs/guide/resource/Readme.md

 ```

 ## Download Progress Callback
-`res` supports a download progress callback, which can be configured with [LoaderFunctions](/api/types/LoaderFunctions) to listen for file loading events callbacks, commonly used for UI loading progress prompts:
+`Res` supports a download progress callback, which can be configured with [LoaderFunctions](/api/types/LoaderFunctions) to listen for file loading events callbacks, commonly used for UI loading progress prompts:
 ```ts

 let parser = await Engine3D.res.loadGltf('/sample.gltf',{